 In some cases, acquisition of properties is undertaken to reduce the potential for negative impacts on residents during construction.
-In this context, the acquisition of properties is considered to be a mitigation measure (as well as an impact) and is assessed as such in other appropriate EIS chapters e.g. Noise, Vibration and Archaeology, Architectural Heritage and Cultural Heritage.
+In this context, the acquisition of properties is considered to be a mitigation measure (as well as an impact) and is assessed as such in other appropriate EIS chapters e.g. noise, Noise, Vibration and Archaeology, Architectural Heritage and Cultural Heritage.

-In cases where footbridges are to be demolished, alternative pedestrian crossing facilities will be provided prior to demolition taking place such that no significant disruption of individuals will occur.
+In cases where footbridges or properties are to be demolished, alternative pedestrian crossing facilities will be provided prior to demolition taking place such that no significant disruption of individuals will occur.
 The magnitude of the residual impact is therefore assumed to reduce to low.

+RPA are committed to having a Property Protection Scheme in place prior to construction works commencing.
 In cases where parts of properties are occupied, access to the remaining unoccupied parts will be maintained where it is possible and safe to do so.
 Protection such as hoarding will be used to ensure that the boundary of any construction sites are maintained and damage does not occur outside of this boundary.
 Where damage cannot be avoided, it will be repaired.
 Reinstatement of any natural boundaries will be carried out upon completion of the construction phase.

-Mitigation measures to reduce any potential impacts on property due to vibration, ground settlement, dust or changes in visual amenity are addressed in the Vibration chapters (Volume 2, Chapter 5), the Soil and Geology chapters (Volume 2, Chapter 9), the Air and Climatic Factors chapters (Volume 2, Chapter 12) and the Landscape and Visual chapters (Volume 2, Chapter 13) of this EIS respectively, In addition to the above mitigation measures, in a number of cases, where demolition of properties is to occur, RPA has offered compensation however, in Area MN101 no properties are to be demolished.
+Mitigation measures to reduce any potential impacts on property due to vibration, ground settlement, dust or changes in visual amenity are addressed in the Vibration, Soil and Geology, Air and Climatic Factors and the Landscape and Visual chapters of this EIS (Volume 2, Chapters 5, 9, 12 and 13 respectively).

+In addition to the above mitigation measures, in a number of cases, where demolition of properties is to occur, RPA has offered compensation.
 Where appropriate, compensation is payable to owners of property that is acquired land in accordance with the general compulsory purchase code.
 Appropriate compensation will also be payable to owners of property that is subject to temporary acquisition.
 Compensation will be provided through the CPO process.
 In light of the above mitigation measures and in all cases where compensation is agreed, the magnitude of the impact is assumed to reduce to medium.